skorani/persian-dataset/README.md

-# Some Banking dataset for ML and Datascience
+# Some datasets for ML and Datascience